 I used youtube-dl to download the debate audio from a CSPAN video recording of the debate which was on YouTube.
-I used Libav to trim off the beginning ~30 minute portion of the audio which was recorded debate stage prep before the debate actually started.
+The audio produced youtube-dl was an mp3 file.
+I used Libav to trim off the beginning ~30 minute portion of the audio as it was not the actual debate but pre-debate stage prep.

 Using Amazon Transcribe